Arups-Experiments/React-Node-Boilerplate/README.md

 [![NPM version][npm-image]][npm-url] [![License: MIT][mit-badge]][mit-link] [![CircleCI][circleci-part-one]][circleci-part-two]

-## Objective
+## Features

-Created a Boilerplate for React based WebApp coupled with CircleCI, so that I dont have to re-invent the wheel again and again.
+Boilerplate for Dockerised, React WebApp coupled with CircleCI loadbalanced with nginx.

 - Repo supports only React , Express in a Mono-repo setup based on Lerna + Yarn workspace environment.
+- Repo supports building docker images of WebApps and Nginx, and orchestration with docker-compose
 - Rest is all ✨Magic ✨

-## Features

-- React + Redux boiler plate code in a Monorepo env.
-- Maintained by the [Arup Upopadhyay]

 ## Installation

-Express-React-Fullstack requires [Node.js](https://nodejs.org/) v16+ to run.
+Application Setup requires [Node.js](https://nodejs.org/) v16+ to run.

 Install the dependencies and devDependencies and start the server.